mahatokunal/uPassManager/README.md

 ## Contributors

-This project is maintained by the MyProject Contributors.
+This project is maintained by the U-Pass Manager Contributors.
 See [CONTRIBUTORS.md](CONTRIBUTORS.md) for a full list of contributors.